Durham College welcomes provincial budget's significant investment in the skilled trades

 About Durham College

 Durham College is the premier college in Canada for career-focused students who will succeed in a challenging, supporting and inclusive learning environment.
-Offering approximately 80 different full-time market-driven programs and hundreds of continuing education and part-time programs, the college has provided students with access to exceptional teachers with real-world experience for close to 40 years.
+Offering approximately 80 full-time market-driven programs and hundreds of part-time and continuing education courses, the college has provided students with access to exceptional teachers with real-world experience for 40 years.
 With a graduate employment rate of over 90 per cent and employer satisfaction rate of close to 95 per cent, Durham College gives students everything they need to obtain great careers and make a difference in the world.
-The college has close to 6,000 full-time students, thousands of part-time students and over 1,575 apprentices.
+The college has more than 6,100 full-time students, thousands of part-time students and almost 1,600 apprentices.
 For more information, visit www.durhamcollege.ca or call 905.721.2000.

 Media contact: